simojenki/bonob/README.md

 - Discovery of sonos devices using seed IP address
 - Auto register bonob service with sonos system
 - Multiple registrations within a single household.
-- Transcoding performed by Navidrome with specific player for bonob/sonos
+- Transcoding performed by Navidrome with specific player for bonob/sonos, customisable by mimeType
+- Ability to search by Album, Artist, Track

 ## Running